Do I need to sit the TSA?

 - Psychology, Philosophy and Linguistics.

-Certain independent schools produce their own modified version of the exam (sometimes called a Critical Thinking test) for 16+.
+Certain independent schools produce their own modified version of the TSA exam (sometimes called a Critical Thinking test) for 16+.

 What is the TSA?

-- Section 1 consists of 50 multiple-choice questions and aims to assess problem-solving skills and numerical reasoning.
+- Section 1 consists of 50 multiple-choice questions, and aims to assess problem-solving skills and numerical reasoning.
 You will also be tested on your critical thinking skills, incorporating the understanding of argument and basic reasoning, using language of the everyday.

 - Section 2 evaluates your ability to communicate effectively in writing, and to organise concepts in a clear and precise manner.
 Candidates choose one question from four and questions are non subject-specific.